abhiiyer/ERA1/Session-8/README.md

 - Misclassified Image Plotting: An insightful function is implemented to visualize misclassified images and gain a deeper understanding of the model's performance.
 - Training and Test Visualization: Plots are generated to track the training and test loss, as well as accuracy, throughout the training process.

-## Findings

-After training and evaluating the three models with different normalization techniques, the following findings were observed:

 ### Normalization Techniques in Convolutional Neural Networks

 After training and evaluating the three models with different normalization techniques, the following findings were observed: